The views expressed by the host of this program, documented to be almost always right, 99.6% of the time.

 Some of them have guilt over how wealthy their parents are, and they're trying to assuage it, so forth.

-It's uh it's a psychological mess.
+It's a psychological mess.

 But what it is more than anything else is a political movement that is orchestrated out of the White House via the Service Employees International Union and some other satellite unions.

-That's primarily what it is, is Obama effort uh to create chaos.
+It's Obama effort to create chaos.

-They Obama says he hates.
+That Obama says he hates.

-He actually doesn't hate Wall Street, he's in bed with them practically.
+He actually doesn't hate Wall Street.

 Now, what's your point about Apple products turning people into leftists?

-Now, I don't know what it is about Apple products that turn them into the users into elitists, but I've been dealing with Apple users for twenty years, and they all feel perfectly free to insult PC users.
+Now, I don't know what it is about Apple products that turn them into the users into elitists, but I've been dealing with Apple users for 20 years, and they all feel perfectly free to insult PC users.

 Apple's kind of grown beyond that now.